kav0321/staminamod-template-1.19.2/README.md

   "posture": <value>
 }

-posture: This numerical value represents the mob's posture.
+'posture': This numerical value represents the mob's posture.
 You can adjust this value to change how the mod interprets the mob's posture.